Sea toad: Taxonomy

+Etymology

+The sea toad family, Chaunacidae, is named for its type genus Chaunax, this name means "one who gapes", from chanos meaning "to gape", an allusion to the large, wide mouths of these fishes.

+Genera

+The sea toads are divided into two genera:

+Description

-They have large, globose bodies and short, compressed tails, and are covered with small, spiny scales.
+Sea toads have large, globose bodies and short, compressed tails, and are covered with small, spiny scales.
 The largest are about 30 cm in length.
 During their gill ventilatory cycle, Chaunacidae are able to take in high volumes of water, increasing their total body volume by 30%.
 The first dorsal fin ray is modified into a short bioluminescent lure which dangles forward over the mouth, which is turned upwards so as to be nearly vertical.
 The sensory canals of the lateral lines are especially conspicuous.
 Chaunax have modified fins which resemble legs.
 It was also found that they use these modified pelvic fins to assist with maneuvering their swimming, especially when as an escape response.
+Chaunacops have shorter lures that resemble a cue-tip that sits between their eyes.
+Their bodies are covered in lots of small needles that are thought to offer protection or sensory signaling sites.
+Despite the spiky nature of the needles they give the fish a fuzzy crocheted disposition making them quite visually distinct.
+Similar to the Chaunax, they also have modified fins that allow them to walk along the sea floor which is thought to provide both a hunting and metabolic advantage.

 Sea toads are mostly sedentary fish, and rely on a more opportunistic way of hunting where they prey on anything within reach.
 The sensory canals of the lateral lines are especially conspicuous, and confers advantages in avoidance of predators and consumption of prey.

-Sexual Dimorphism
+Sexual dimorphism

 A species from Chaunacidae, Chaunacops melanostomus, exhibits a single trait showing sexual dimorphism.
 Sample collection shows that males tend to have larger nostrils than females, and even in the smallest males, nostrils tend to be very apparent.